Olu Falae: Political career

 Falae's foray into politics started during the Third Republic.
 Babangida had banned 'old breed' politicians, who were mostly people who had held elective office in the past such as Bola Ige and Lateef Jakande.
 Falae soon became the candidate of choice for followers of Awolowo and some progressives within the Social Democratic Party.
-He contested for the post but lost to Shehu Musa Yar'Adua before the elections were cancelled.
+He contested the post but lost to Shehu Musa Yar'Adua before the elections were cancelled.
 He later threw his support and organization towards actualizing the presidential ambition of MKO Abiola.

-In the mid-1990s, following the cancellation of the June 12, 1993 and the coming to power of a new military government, Falae became a prominent member of the National Democratic Coalition during the quest for the restoration of democracy in Nigeria.
+In the mid-1990s, following the cancellation of the June 12, 1993 election and the coming to power of a new military government, Falae became a prominent member of the National Democratic Coalition during the quest for the restoration of democracy in Nigeria.
 Falae was jailed by the military government of Sani Abacha, but was released in June 1998 after Abacha's death.
 He unsuccessfully contested the 1999 Nigerian presidential elections on the joint platform of the Alliance for Democracy and the All People's Party against Olusegun Obasanjo, the presidential candidate for the People's Democratic Party.
 He "swept" the southwestern votes but was unable to attract significant support elsewhere.
 Since then, Falae has lived in semi-retirement as a large scale farmer in Ago Abo, Akure.
 He was awarded the national honour of Commander of the Federal Republic in 2008.

 As of 2008, Falae is the pro tem Chairman of the Democratic Peoples Alliance, a progressive party allied with the All Progressives Grand Alliance.

 On 21 September 2015, Falae was kidnapped on his farm on his 77th birthday, with the kidnappers demanding 100 million Naira ($500,000) as a ransom.
 He was ultimately released on 24 September 2015, after the payment of the ransom and returned to his home in Akure.
 The kidnappers were later arrested and in 2017, were sentenced to life imprisonment.